Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Reasons to Wear a Cap (or Not)

-If you are out there stroking from one side of the pool to the other for fun or a wonderful exercise and you have short hair, buying a swimming cap could be an overkill, therefore not necessarily something you'd need or enjoy.
+If you are casually swimming a few laps for fitness or recreation and you have short hair, buying a swimming cap could be an overkill, therefore not necessarily something you'd need or enjoy.
 The only thing you need is a swimsuit and some decent goggles and you are set.

 Blue silicone swim cap